nyergler/nyergler.github.io/content/posts/2013-03-06-flymake_with_sphinx.md

   - none
 slug: flymake_with_sphinx
 ---
 Working on my [PyCon tutorial][1]  (next week!), I&#8217;ve been spending a _lot_ of time in Emacs editing [reStructured Text][2]  documents.
-I use [Sphinx][3]  and [Hieroglyph][4]  to generate the <span class="caps">HTML</span>, the slides, and the <span class="caps">PDF</span> from a single source, which make it easy for me to keep everything in sync. [flymake][5]  is an Emacs mode that&#8217;s designed to do syntax or spell checking as you work.
-The name reveals its roots: in its simplest form, it just runs <tt class="docutils literal">make</tt> for your project.
+I use [Sphinx][3]  and [Hieroglyph][4]  to generate the HTML, the slides, and the PDF from a single source, which make it easy for me to keep everything in sync. [flymake][5]  is an Emacs mode that&#8217;s designed to do syntax or spell checking as you work.
+The name reveals its roots: in its simplest form, it just runs `make` for your project.

-I was tired of flipping over to the shell to re-build the Sphinx project, so I decided to enable flymake for <tt class="docutils literal">.rst</tt> files and see what happened.
-The <tt class="docutils literal"><span class="pre">flymake-allowed-file-name-masks</span></tt> variable has a list of regular expressions to flymake commands, so I added the following element to the list:
+I was tired of flipping over to the shell to re-build the Sphinx project, so I decided to enable flymake for `.rst` files and see what happened.
+The `flymake-allowed-file-name-masks` variable has a list of regular expressions to flymake commands, so I added the following element to the list:

 <pre class="literal-block">("\\.rst\\'" flymake-simple-make-init)
 </pre>

-That was enough to get flymake to invoke the Makefile, and then I just needed to add the target it looks for: <tt class="docutils literal"><span class="pre">check-syntax</span></tt>.
+That was enough to get flymake to invoke the Makefile, and then I just needed to add the target it looks for: `check-syntax`.
 I added the following target to my Sphinx project Makefile:

 <pre class="literal-block">check-syntax:
         $(SPHINXBUILD) -n -N -q -b html $(ALLSPHINXOPTS) $(BUILDDIR)/
         $(SPHINXBUILD) -n -N -q -b slides $(ALLSPHINXOPTS) $(BUILDDIR)/slides
 </pre>

-In my case I&#8217;m building both <span class="caps">HTML</span> and Slides from the Sphinx project, and I wanted both to be updated when I changed a file in Emacs.
+In my case I&#8217;m building both HTML and Slides from the Sphinx project, and I wanted both to be updated when I changed a file in Emacs.
 That did it.

-Now all I _wanted_ was automagic execution of <tt class="docutils literal">make</tt>, but to my pleasant surprise, Sphinx&#8217;s warning and error output is compatible with flymake by default.
+Now all I _wanted_ was automagic execution of `make`, but to my pleasant surprise, Sphinx&#8217;s warning and error output is compatible with flymake by default.
 Suddenly Emacs highlighted missing [targets][6]  and directives with missing arguments in red.
 With [flymake-cursor][7]  enabled, moving my cursor over one of those red lines showed me the Sphinx error below the mode-line.

 There you have it: Sphinx just works with Emacs and flymake, you just need to turn it on.